 Understanding and Assisting Students with Learning Disabilities (UCLA) Despite common belief, students with learning disabilities have average to high intelligence levels, but they struggle to reflect the information that they possess.
 LD students have particular difficulty in writing because of the trouble they face when it comes to organizing ideas and other technical tasks, like spelling.
 This article from UCLA's tutor handbook is a must read to help tutors understand learning disabilities and learn strategies to use during tutoring sessions.
 F.A.

-Using Peer Review to Help Students Improve Their Writing This website introduces various strategies that tutors could use in order to present themselves as a peer, not as an editor.
+Using Peer Review to Help Students Improve Their Writing (Washington University in St. Louis) This website introduces various strategies that tutors could use in order to present themselves as a peer, not as an editor.
 In addition to providing tutors with specific techniques to improve their method of teaching, the site also explains possible student responses to the collaborative learning process.
 A.F.

-Ways to Read Student Papers (Dartmouth University) It is crucial for writing tutors to have solid reading skills.
+Ways of Reading Student Papers (Dartmouth University) It is crucial for writing tutors to have solid reading skills.
 This article provides various tips and techniques to help tutors become thoughtful and observant readers who can comprehend a paper's meaning and efficiently formulate critical responses to any issues.
 Check out this article to improve your reading skills and to create more productive tutoring sessions!
 E.S.

 We're All Basic Writers: Tutors Talking about Writing Apprehension (University of Delaware) Apprehension apparently can be a good thing after all.
 This article explains how a little writing apprehension in tutors can actually help them relate to and gain trust from the writers coming to the writing center for advice.
 J.C